Monster Brawl

-Monster Brawl is a 2011 independent Canadian horror comedy film.
+Monster Brawl is a 2011 independent Canadian horror comedy film directed by Jesse Thomas Cook.

 Plot

 The film depicts a wrestling-style fight to the death set inside an abandoned and cursed graveyard, shown in a pay-per-view style atmosphere.
 The fighters are eight classic movie monsters – Cyclops, Swamp Gut, Frankenstein's Monster, Lady Vampire, Werewolf, Mummy, Witch Bitch and Zombie Man.
 Acting as play-by‐play announcer is Buzz Chambers (Dave Foley) with color commentating by former champ Sasquatch Sid (Art Hindle).
 The Brawl itself is divided into two classes: The Creature class and the Undead class.
 For the Creatures: Cyclops, Werewolf, Witch Bitch and Swamp Gut.
 For the Undead: Lady Vampire, Zombie Man, The Mummy and Frankenstein.
 Each round is preceded by the origin of the combatants.
 For the first round, Cyclops, revealed to have received a message of the tournament goes to prove himself to the world and eventually to crush Hades who had cursed him with his foreseeing eye, while Witch Bitch is recruited by a diminutive troll named Grub who is a renowned monster combat trainer to overcome her small village's hatred of her through fear and dominance.
 As their combat starts off, Cyclops clearly has the advantage, but Witch Bitch is tenacious and fights viciously.
 As the combat ensues, she attempts to slam and pin the Cyclops down, her efforts leading to an illegal move called by the referee.
 Cyclops counters her attacks by bringing out a small mallet to brutally bludgeon her.
 Her retaliation is by whipping out a carving knife and attacking, inadvertently slashing the ref's throat in the process.
 She tries to blind Cyclops, but he turns his legendary optic beam on her, melting her face clean off and killing her.
 Outraged by the loss, Grub attempts to attack the Cyclops, only to be decapitated in a single punch.
 Cyclops stands as winner for round one.